 Child Sexual Exploitation

-- D14 A Child Sexual Exploitation Strategy - Interim Joint Staffs/Stoke-on-Trent
+- D14 A Child Sexual Exploitation Strategy - Joint Staffs/Stoke-on-Trent

-- D14 B Child Sexual Exploitation Matrix (word version)
+- D14 B Child Sexual Exploitation Risk Factor Matrix

 - D14 C Completing the Child Sexual Exploitation Risk Factor Matrix Guidance Notes